bundabrg/GeyserLink/docs/custommessages.md

 Here we define the channel and subchannel that this message will use.
 The rest is mainly boilerplate dealing with serializing or deserializing the object.

+!!! info
+     Messages make use of JSON to contain their structure in a packet.
+This means that when serializing an object it will call the `serialize` method that will add to an ObjectNode any data relevant for the object.

+     To deserialize a constructor taking a `JsonNode` is used which then pulls from that any relevant fields for the object.

 ### PlayerQueryResponse

 !!! example